PetyoKostakov/PetyoKostakov.github.io/_posts/2014-08-10-setup-ubuntu.md

     ;;
 esac
 ```
-At the end of the file paste this function to parse git branch
+At the end of the file paste this function to parse git branch name

 ```
 parse_git_branch() {